Neutrino Oscillations and Neapolitan Ice Cream

 The vanilla, chocolate, and strawberry dichotomy makes sense when consuming ice cream directly [we are assuming that only one flavor of ice cream can be tasted at a time].
 They could be called the "spoon-to-mouth eigenstates".
 However, when the ice cream container is closed, analogous to free particles traveling, it could be the case that the flavors which define the Neapolitan ice cream are no longer vanilla, chocolate, and strawberry.
 Perhaps, when the ice cream container is closed, the good flavor descriptions are vanilla bean [trust me, it's different], pistachio, and cherry, our "traveling closed container eigenstates".

-When you open it and eat the ice cream–an instantaneous process, if you ask me–you only taste the ice cream as vanilla, chocolate, or strawberry, despite what flavors they are when the container is closed.
+When you open it and eat the ice cream–clearly an instantaneous process, if you ask me–you only taste the ice cream as vanilla, chocolate, or strawberry, despite what flavors they are when the container is closed.

-Neutrino oscillations pose that, when the ice cream container is closed, they are traveling in free space without interactions, the three neutrino flavors "mix" together, and upon interacting later, a number of neutrinos can interact as if they were in different ratios than the initial group.
-This is like if when you initially opened the ice cream container, it was 33% vanilla, 33% chocolate, and 33% strawberry, and then you closed it, and when you reopened it later, the mixture was instead something like 50% vanilla, 30% chocolate, 20% strawberry.
+Neutrino oscillations pose that, when the ice cream container is closed—that is to say, they are traveling in free space without interactions—the three neutrino flavors "mix" together, and upon interacting later, a number of neutrinos can interact as if they were in different ratios than the initial group.
+This is as if, on initially opening the ice cream container, it was 33% vanilla, 33% chocolate, and 33% strawberry.
+Then it was closed, and when reopened it later, the mixture was now something like 50% vanilla, 30% chocolate, 20% strawberry.

-Then, hopefully it is clearer why the vanilla, chocolate, strawberry flavor group is the "weak flavor eigenstates" of the Neapolitan ice cream, the "spoon-to-mouth eigenstates", but not the "closed container traveling eigenstates".
-The reason the ratios of vanilla, chocolate, and strawberry can change when you're tasting them is because those are the eigenstates when you taste them.
+Using the physics language, the "spoon-to-mouth eigenstates" of the vanilla, chocolate, strawberry flavor group are the "weak flavor eigenstates" of the Neapolitan ice cream.
+They are distinctly not the "closed container traveling eigenstates".
+The reason the ratios of vanilla, chocolate, and strawberry cannot change when you're tasting them is because those are the eigenstates when you taste them.
 You will not see chocolate change into strawberry when you taste it, because it's an eigenstate of your spoon.

 The reason we know neutrinos have mass, that the vanilla bean, pistachio, cherry flavor basis exists, is because if the weak particle states, the spoon-to-mouth eigenstates can change their relative proportions in motion, due to the rules of linear algebra and quantum mechanics, there must be a basis in which the fundamental quantities used to picture it, the vanilla bean, pistachio, cherry basis, are invariant.